Fault-Tolerant Approximate Shortest-Path Trees: A - EASPT structure

 Think of the edges in $\pi^{-e}(t)$ as being directed towards $t$ for a moment.
 In the following we will describe how to select the set $S$ of edges used by the algorithm.
 In particular, we will select $\eta \ge 1$ edges entering into the last $\eta$ vertices in $Z$.
 This choice of $S$ will ensure that the overall decrease of the values $\alpha_i$ in $H' + S$ will be at least $\frac{\epsilon}{ \hn_n} \eta$ where $\hn_n$ denotes the $n$-th \emph{harmonic number}.

-We exploit the fact that, after adding the set $S$, each ``new value'' $\alpha_i$ with $i > k - \eta = j$, will not be larger than $\alpha_j$ as we will show in the following.
+In particular, we exploit the fact that, after adding the set $S$, each ``new value'' $\alpha_i$ with $i > k - \eta$, will not be larger than $\alpha_{k-\eta}$ as we will show in the following.